 2. Don’t Skip Ski School (& Book Early)

 Speaking of ski school, I’m a big believer in putting kids in ski school – and for much more than a single introductory day.
-Even though my daughter has been skiing for several years, we gave her a single day refresher since this was her first day of the season.
-And my 6 year old is still very much a beginner so we enrolled him for two full days.
+Even though my daughter has been skiing for many years, we gave her a single day refresher since this was her first day of the season.
+And my son was still very much a beginner at the time of our trip, so we enrolled him for two full days.

-One thing I love about Park City Mountain is that it only offers smaller group lessons for kids.
-Called Ultimate 3 (for 3 year olds), Ultimate 4 (for ages 4-6) or Ultimate 5 (for ages 7-12), ski school class sizes are capped at 3-5 kids per instructor.
-This ensured that our kids had a lot of personal attention and instruction.
-Most ski resorts owned by Vail offer these lessons as an option at least.
+One thing I love about Park City Mountain is that it only offers smaller group lessons for younger kids.
+Called Max 3 (for 3-4 year olds) and Max 4 (for ages 5-6), ski school class sizes are capped at 3-4 kids per instructor.
+This ensures that the kids who need it most get extra personal attention and instruction.
+Most ski resorts owned by Vail offer similar small group lessons as an option.

-While ski school is always quite expensive, the pricing at Park City was more reasonable than I’ve paid for comparable small group lessons at quite a few major ski resorts.
+While ski school is always quite expensive, the pricing at Park City tends to be a little more reasonable than what you might find for comparable small group lessons at quite a few major ski resorts.
 That said, you’ll pay less if you can plan a vacation during non-holiday periods.
-We paid $275 per day for our kids the second weekend in January, but prices go up to $375 on Presidents Day weekend, for example.
+We paid $275 per day for our kids the second weekend in January (similar dates are now $299 for the 2022-2023 ski season), but prices can go up to something approaching $400 a day on Presidents Day weekend, for example.

 Ski school can and does sell out at Park City, so plan to book well in advance.
 This is especially true for holiday weekends.
-As of the date this blog post was published, for example, ski school is already sold out at Park City for Presidents Day weekend.
-The cancellation policy is generous (requiring only 24 hours notice) so it’s always better to book ASAP and cancel if your plans change.
+The cancellation policy is generous (requiring only 48 hours notice for a full refund) so it’s always better to book ASAP and cancel if your plans change.

 3. Expect Traffic on Powder Days